postmanlabs/newman/README.md

 | `--reporter-junit-export <path>` | Specify a path where the output XML file will be written to disk.
 If not specified, the file will be written to `newman/` in the current working directory.
 If the specified path does not exist, it will be created.
 However, if the specified path is a pre-existing directory, the report will be generated in that directory. |

 ### HTML Reporter
 An external reporter, maintained by Postman, which can be installed via `npm install -g newman-reporter-html`.
-This reporter was part of the Newman project but was separated out into it's own project in V4.
+This reporter was part of the Newman project but was separated out into its own project in V4.

 The complete installation and usage guide is available at [newman-reporter-html](https://github.com/postmanlabs/newman-reporter-html#readme).
 Once the HTML reporter is installed you can provide `--reporters html` as a CLI option.